-In order to maximize their chances for academic success, students must remain in the developmental or skill-building courses into which they have been placed unless they complete one of the following appeals-process options:
+In order to maximize their academic success, students must remain in the developmental or skill-building courses into which they have been placed unless they complete one of the following appeals-process options:

 - Students who have provided test scores that place them into developmental or skillbuilding courses are urged to retake the ACT or SAT and submit new scores. - Students may choose to take any or all parts of the placement challenge test (includes English, mathematics, and reading).
 Testing is offered prior to the beginning of each semester by the Director of Freshman Year Experience.
 Testing dates are announced during the new student orientation (EDGE Days). - Students who have provided test scores that place them into developmental or skill-building courses may appeal their placement by taking the Accuplacer test.
 To exercise this option, the student must contact the Director of Freshman Year Experience prior to the beginning of the semester.
-Students who wish to appeal their placement after the beginning of the semester (beginning with the first day of classes) must refer to item d below. - Students who wish to appeal their placement based upon ACT, SAT, or Accuplacer scores may do so through a written request to the instructor of the course following the procedure outlined below.
-This process must be completed by the last day to add a class.
+Students who wish to appeal their placement after the beginning of the semester (beginning with the first day of classes) must refer to item number 4 below. - Students who wish to appeal their placement based upon ACT, SAT, or Accuplacer scores may do so through a written request to the instructor of the course following the procedure outlined below.
+This process must be completed by the last day to add a class. - The student must attend the first class meeting and must make the appeal request in writing, to the instructor, as soon as possible. - The instructor of the course in consultation with the applicable academic program coordinator may choose to administer an assessment instrument (other than the Accuplacer) to determine whether the student can demonstrate competency in the skills taught in that particular course. - 3.
+If the instructor of the course is satisfied that the student has demonstrated competency in those skills, the instructor will complete an Add/Drop Form, which will indicate the student may drop the course.
+The instructor will then add the next course in the sequence to the student's schedule.
+The student will need to obtain his or her advisor's signature on the Add/Drop Form before submitting the form to the Registrar's Office. - If the student tests out of the last class in any sequence, the student will need to consult with his or her advisor to choose another freshman level course.